Without the compassion and dedication of our volunteers, the West Suburban Humane Society would not exist!

 - Animal Transporting

 - Front Desk Adoption Counselor

 - Humane Education

 - Kennel Cleaning

 - Kennel Showing (Adoption Assistant)

-Each summer, we do have a limited number of summer-only positions.
-Applications for summer volunteering are due by May 15th.
-Please indicate clearly on your application that you are looking to volunteer for the summer.
-We will hold orientation and training sessions at the end of May and beginning of June for summer positions.
+If you can only volunteer during the summer months, you can still help out!
+Each summer we have a limited number of summer-only positions.
+Applications for summer volunteering are due by May 15.
+Please tell us on your applicaton that you want to volunteer for the summer only.
+We will hold orientation and training session at the end of May and beginning of June for summer positions.